RamziAgou/BDAProject/README.md

 > python twitter_streaming.py

+> Note : You will maybe need to install some packages depend of what you don't have.
+If you get error with "No module named kafka" for example you just have to pip install kafka

 - Here the topic is twitterstream, if you want to change its name you can change it in the [twitter_streaming.py](kafka-2.7.0-src/twitter_streaming.py).
 You can also change the subject of the search, we use "Vaccine" but it can be everything else.

 -- Now that Kafka streaming is working, we have to make Spark connecting to this stream :